oracle/ojdbc-extensions/ojdbc-provider-ucp-observability/LOCAL_USAGE.md

 5. Select the Prometheus data source
 6. Save the dashboard

-This dashboard is built for the stress sample pool name `OtelTestPool` and visualizes:
+This dashboard is built for pool name `OtelTestPool`.

+It visualizes:

 - used connections
 - idle connections